In this article:

 - Your urine may appear darker than usual.

 This yellowish discoloration is unlikely to appear when the buildup of bilirubin is still relatively low.
 In such mild cases, lab tests are the only way to detect jaundice.

 Normal Bilirubin Level

 Jaundice can be diagnosed based on physical examination from the yellow color of the skin and whites of the eyes (sclera), which is confirmed through certain lab tests.
 (1)

-If someone has liver disease, then lifestyle changes such as the following should be made:
+If someone has jaundice or liver disease, then the following lifestyle changes are a must:

 - Limiting alcohol

 - Avoiding excessive medication use, such as excessive intake of Tylenol (>2 gm/day), which can lead to liver toxicity